happy-hours/crushlines/README.md

 (coming soon)

+# Lessons learnt
+We will track any lessons learnt [here](https://github.com/globetown/crushlines/blob/master/problems-solutions.md)

 Authors:
 @heron2014, @minaorangina

 If you have any suggestions please raise an issue here.